Your cookie preferences

 If you’re considering switching and you're in credit with your energy company, you might be wondering - what happens to my credit if I switch to another energy provider?

 Part of your switchover process includes taking a meter reading on the day of your switch.
-You send this to your old supplier, who will produce a final bill based on this reading.
-The supplier will then apply any credit you have to this charge, and they will either send you a bill for the remainder or refund the leftover credit to your bank account.
+You send this to your old supplier, which will produce a final bill based on this reading.
+The supplier will then apply any credit you have to this charge, and either send you a bill for the remainder or refund the leftover credit to your bank account.

-If you find your electricity or gas bill in credit but you haven't received a refund, you can contact your old supplier to ensure they refund the credit to you.
+If you find your electricity or gas bill in credit but you haven't received a refund, you can contact your old supplier to ensure it refunds the credit to you.

 Can I get a refund even if I'm not switching?